BananaKian/RGN-Discord-Bot/README.md

 Jasmine 2: I'm having a lot of trouble forking the github and getting my code onto the forked branched.
 I have googled commands and am trying to pull and then push, however I haven't worked with branches much.

 Jasmine 3: I deleted the last fork I made and saved my work to a notepad file just in case.
 I then reforked and cloned the repo using the fork url.
 It seems to be working well.
+Added the new token and the synced.
+I tested the new user post welcome message and give an API response which was a random joke API in this case, however the API doesn't seem to be working.
+Realized I had to hit subscribe in the free API interface.